Norcroft/ncc-ng/README.md

-# Norcroft C/C++ — SDT 2.11a Restoration
+# Norcroft NG

-This repository contains a lightly modernised restoration of the historical Norcroft C/C++ compiler, based on ARM’s SDT 2.11a source release.

-The aim is to preserve the original Norcroft compiler source as closely as practical, with minimal changes, so it can be compiled with modern C compilers and run on 64-bit computers (macOS, Linux).
-In addition, those builds can then be used to compile itself to create C and C++ compilers that run on RISC OS.
+Norcroft NG is the active development branch that builds on the restored historical Norcroft C/C++ compiler.
+It introduces improvements, new features, bug fixes, and additional backends while keeping the spirit of the original.

+Using the name Norcroft NG avoids version-number clashes as each vendor was encouraged to have their own version numbering.

 Code is emitted in AOF files and supports several targets: ARM's generic 32-bit development platform, RISC OS (32-bit and 26-bit), and Apple Newton (untested).

-The historical RISC OS target produced 26-bit AOF.
-The default Makefile overrides this to generate 32-bit RISC OS 5 output unless `TARGET=riscos26` is specified.

 ## Contents

-- **`ncc/`** — the historical compiler source with only minimal changes to compile on modern compilers and for 64-bit hosts.
-The intention is to keep the files in this directory unchanged, apart from fixing any remaining 64-bit bugs.
+- **`ncc/`** — the compiler source code.

 - **`ncc-support/`** — newly recreated support code and glue.
 These files will be replaced with original equivalents as they are located.

+- **`tests/`** - simple test suite that can check compilation of tests in various ways - assembler output or assertions that the test's syntax correctly compiles or correctly fails to compile.

+- **`external/`** - externally sourced libraries that can be built by here, usually imported git repositories.
+For instance RISC OS `stubs`.

 - **`external/clib/`** — standard C library header files.
 The original Acorn/Codemist C headers have not yet been released under an open source licence, so these are more modern versions from the ROOL fork of Norcroft, lightly 'de-updated'.

+- **`tools/`** - currently a python recreation of `libfile`, the AOF equivalent of `ar`.
+Useful for building libraries such as `stubs`.

+- **`bin/`** and **`lib/`** destinations for binaries and library files.

 ## Building
 C: